karl-wenzel/JustSaveForUnity/GETTINGSTARTED.md

 A runtime object on the other hand is an object, which is not present at start and will be spawned into the scene at runtime.
 Luckily, JustSave comes with a convenient solution for runtime objects, called object pooling.

 When you spawn an object in unity, you probably use `Instantiate(ObjectToSpawn)` or any overload of this method.
 Do not use this method in combination with JustSave, except you dont want your spawned object to be saved.
 Spawning objects in JustSave works only slightly different.
 You prepare your prefabs in unity as usual (Just drag and drop an object into the project-panel), but make sure, that your Prefab has a **JustSaveRuntimeId**-component on it.
 To add this component to your object, press "Add Component" in the unity inspector and search for *JustSaveRuntimeId*.
 Note, that the **JustSaveRuntimeId** should be on the parent object of your prefab.

 Now you have to create an objectpool for this object.
 The object pool will do the spawning for you and can easily be created from script.
 Just use `JustSaveManager.Instance.CreateObjectPool(YourPrefab, "YourPrefabId", SizeOfThePool, PoolingMode, NotifyToDespawn);`.
 The first argument should be reference to the prefab you created and want to spawn.
 The second argument is the id, you assign for this prefab.
 You will need this id later to actually spawn the prefab.

 To spawn a prefab with JustSave, use `JustSaveManager.Instance.Spawn("YourPrefabId", SpawnPosition);`.
 This will also return a reference of type GameObject of the spawned Prefab, so use this reference to your liking.
-And your good to go.

 Code example of how to create an object pool and spawn an object from it: